 The objective of this course is to introduce students to manage information system and information technologies with the purpose of enhancing and changing business processes, improving and supporting decision making and obtaining competitive advantage.
 The course concentrates on Internet technologies as platform for businesses, e-commerce, networks, enterprise systems and collaborative work.
 This is not a course that focuses on particular information technologies, but instead views IT as a portfolio of tools that can be applied and misapplied to various business problems.
 The course combines group activities, such as case analysis and assignments with individual evaluation tasks such as tests for each chapter.

-Required Textbook
+Recommended Textbook

-• Valacich, Joe and Christoph Schneider Jeffrey A. Information Systems Today: Managing in the Digital World, Custom Book - it is sold in the bookstore Pearson Prentice Hall, 2012 ISBN 1-269-78960-0
+Valacich, Joe and Christoph Schneider Jeffrey A. Information Systems Today: Managing in the Digital World, 8th Edition Pearson Prentice Hall.

 Course Evaluation